shiroeni/static_compiler/README.md

 # Static Compiler

-Simple compiler of static content from Slim and SCSS to HTML and CSS.
+A simple compiler of static content from Slim and SCSS to HTML and CSS.

 ## Requirements